How enterprises should mitigate, manage, and resolve B Notices

 Meeting the above timelines and requirements can help enterprises avoid fines of $270 per mismatched taxpayer identifier.

 At scale, B Notice mitigation and resolution can quickly overwhelm even the most efficient enterprises – and payment withholdings for inaccuracies can be extremely frustrating for customers.
-Forward-looking enterprises require an automated and innovative solution for not only managing customer data but particularly in automating the B Notice process and requirements.
+Forward-looking enterprises require an automated and innovative solution for not only managing customer data but also automating the B Notice process and requirements.

-Long-term business success requires adapting to evolving regulatory needs, and tax information reporting is a compliance cornerstone.
-From Form W9 to the 1099 and all B Notice management in between, TaxBit’s end-to-end platform helps industry leaders solve compliance complexity.
+Long-term business success requires adapting to regulatory needs, and tax information reporting is a compliance cornerstone.
+From Form W9 to the 1099, 1099INT, and all B Notice management, TaxBit’s end-to-end platform helps industry leaders solve compliance complexity.

 Stay up to date with industry news and our innovative product solutions.